Lee Sholem | Rankings

 comic fight in saloon dining room at start: The Imposter)

-- Sick men being nursed in bed (young boyfriend: The Redhead from Wyoming,
+- Sick men being nursed in bed (injured burglar on couch: The Stolen Costume.

 title character: Ghost of the Cimarron, Cheyenne: The Imposter, husband, Native American,